ballerina-platform/module-ballerinax-java.jdbc/java.jdbc-ballerina/Module.md

 #### Connection Pool Handling

-All ballerina database modules share the same connection pooling concept and there are 3 possible scenarios for connection pool handling.
+All ballerina database modules share the same connection pooling concept and there are three possible scenarios for connection pool handling.
 For its properties and possible values, see the `sql:ConnectionPool`.

 1. Global shareable default connection pool